Coastal Community Foundation runs two competitive grant cycles per year, with applications due in January and June.

 The only money awarded to individuals through Coastal Community Foundation goes out through our annual scholarship programs, Griffith-Reyburn Lowcountry Artist of the Year Award and Expansion Arts Program.

 Decision times vary from program to program, so check the first page of each application on the online portal for further details.
 Generally, though, you should expect to hear from us regarding the status of your application within two months of the deadline.

 Depending on the program for which you are applying, the answer might be both.
-June’s Regional Grant Cycle is available to all nonprofits in Beaufort, Berkeley, Charleston, Colleton, Dorchester, Hampton and Jasper Counties, as well as arts organizations in Georgetown County.
-One application enters you for consideration in all funding opportunities.
+June’s Regional Grant Cycle is available to all nonprofits in Beaufort, Berkeley, Charleston, Colleton, Dorchester, Hampton and Jasper counties, as well as arts organizations in Georgetown County.

 January’s Specialized Grant Cycle programs each have distinct funding criteria and distinct applications.
 You can apply for as many programs as you are eligible for.
 Applying for funding in January does not disqualify you from applying for funding in June.

 Annually in January.
 Application links will be posted to our scholarship opportunities page.

 If you received a CCF General Scholarship as a high school senior, you may be eligible to apply for a scholarship renewal.
 College students are only eligible to renew if they received a CCF General Scholarship in the previous academic year.

 We do not accept General Scholarship applications from college students who have never received a CCF scholarship in the past.
 However, please review our Specialized Scholarships on the scholarship opportunities page to see if you qualify to apply for any of those awards.